Shingles is caused by the same virus that causes

 Keep all blisters covered with a bandage until they are dry and crusted over.

-If you are a healthcare worker, do not return to work until the blisters are dry and crusted over.
+If you are a healthcare worker, check with your company's guidelines before returning to work.
+Most cannot return to work until the blisters are crusted over.

 Avoid contact with people who are at risk of getting severe varicella, such as:

 There are now 2 vaccines that reduce the risk of shingles.
 They can also reduce the risk and severity of PHN if shingles occurs.
 One type of vaccine has a live virus and the other does not.
 Most will have the dead virus vaccine.
 It is given in 2 doses which are given 2 to 6 months apart.
 The live HSV is advised for people 60 years and older.
 It is given in a single dose in adults with healthy immune systems.
 Talk to your doctor about your choices.